Causes & effects of poverty on society, children and violence

 Other plagues associated with poverty:

-Effects of poverty on society as a whole
+Effects on society as a whole

 In the end, poverty is a major cause of social tensions and threatens to divide a nation because of the issue of inequalities, in particular income inequality.
 This happens when wealth in a country is poorly distributed among its citizens.
 In other words, when a tiny minority has all the money.